marcelpuyat/LeagueOfLegendsAPITest/README.md

 LeagueOfLegendsAPITest
 ======================

-Simple display of using League of Legends API using Java.
+Simple display of using League of Legends API in Java.

-*Remember to enter your API key into Connection.java*
+**Remember to enter your API key into Connection.java**

 ## Steps to getting API key
 1. Go to https://developer.riotgames.com/